mpcq-network/mpcq-json-rpc-relay/docs/live-events-api.md

-With the implementation of [HIP 694](https://hips.hedera.com/hip/hip-694), the Hedera JSON RPC Relay now includes a websocket server which allows users to receive data from contract events in real time.
+With the implementation of [HIP 694](https://hips.hedera.com/hip/hip-694), the MPCQ JSON RPC Relay now includes a websocket server which allows users to receive data from contract events in real time.

 ## Establishing a connection